aws-samples/amazon-mq-workshop/labs/lab-6.md

 </p></details><p/>

-Scroll down to the element `<authorizationPlugin\>` and make the modify the content so that it looks as follows.
+Scroll down to the element `<authorizationPlugin\>` and modify the content so that it looks as follows.
 Afterwards click **Save**, and confirm, to store the configuration changes.
+Make sure that the whole section is uncommented removing the opening and closing comments marks `<!--` and `--!>`.
+What this configuration does is to allow `user1` to manage, write and read from `queue.user1`, but not `user2`, who is allowed instead to a/r/w on `topic.user2`.

 ``` xml
     <authorizationPlugin>